 Your employees are pasting customer data, financial reports, and proprietary code into ChatGPT, Claude, and dozens of AI tools you have never heard of.
-77% of businesses using AI have no formal policy governing its use.
+Most businesses using AI have no formal policy governing its use.
 With the EU AI Act enforcement hitting August 2026, the window to get this right is closing fast.

 Shadow AI is the unauthorized use of artificial intelligence tools by employees without IT department knowledge or approval.
 Unlike traditional shadow IT which involves unauthorized SaaS applications, shadow AI introduces unique risks: sensitive data leakage through AI prompts, proprietary information used to train third-party models, regulatory non-compliance, and AI-generated outputs that introduce liability.